 STEP 1: OBTAIN EVIDENCE You must submit evidence to support your disability claim.
 Evidence submitted at the time of the filing will help expedite your claim.
-Your disability evaluation will be based on this evidence, so it is essential that the information is accurate and complete, OVA staff will assist you in the process.
+Your disability evaluation will be based on this evidence, so it is essential that the information is accurate and complete,

 STEP 2: FILE A DISABILITY OR PENSION CLAIM Filing a claim is a free service provided by OVA.
-Staff are accredited by the U.S. Department of Veterans Affairs (VA) and certified by the State of Alaska OVA director.
+Veteran Service Officers (VSOs) are accredited by the U.S. Department of Veterans Affairs (VA) and certified by the State of Alaska OVA director.
 The disability claim process begins the moment you file a claim.
 To file, veterans must sign a power of attorney, which authorizes our VSOs to act on your behalf when preparing, presenting, and prosecuting your claim for any and all benefits.